 What is Mediumship?

 Mediumship is the practice of communicating with the spirit world by a medium, and it is a practice that is still widely misunderstood in society.
-Before I studied and became a medium myself, I felt uncomfortable about mediumship because Hollywood often portrays mediums as being involved with something scary, evil or disturbing.
+Hollywood often portrays mediums as being involved with something scary, evil or disturbing.

 The truth is, mediumship can actually be very healing for the grieving when it is practiced with reverence and compassion as the sacred healing art that it really is (rather than exploited for entertainment purposes or fame).

-I’ve found evidential mediumship to be the most profound types of mediumship because it includes the medium obtaining evidence from the spirit person that the medium would have no way of knowing, and sharing it with a living loved one who can validate the evidence.
+I find evidential mediumship to be the most profound type of mediumship because it includes the medium obtaining evidence from the spirit person that the medium would have no way of knowing, and sharing it with a living loved one who can validate the evidence.
 This evidence provides a sense of proof that the spirit person really is communicating, and who that spirit person truly is.
+That’s why I choose to be a professional evidential medium.

 Who Can be a Medium?